It's About Time: Temporal References in Emergent Communication: Experiments

-The underlying distribution of each network type is analysed, using the Kruskal-Wallis H-test \citep{kruskal_use_1952}, as scores are not guaranteed to be distributed normally, which violates the parametric ANOVA assumption.
+The metric value distribution of each network type is analysed, using the Kruskal-Wallis H-test \citep{kruskal_use_1952}, as scores are not guaranteed to be distributed normally.
 Conover-Iman \citep{conover_multiple-comparisons_1979} post-hoc analysis is performed, with Holm-Bonferroni \citep{holm_simple_1979} corrections applied, to verify which of the different network types differ significantly from each other.
 Using these methods, all results reported in the following sections have been verified to be statistically significant, with $p<0.05$.
 The detailed results of the significance analyses are shown in the supplemental material.

-\subsection{Task Accuracy}
+\paragraph{Task Accuracy}

 All agents achieve high task accuracy, with all achieving over 95\% in the Referential Games (RG) environment.
 Both Hard variants (\ie RG Hard and TRG Hard) present a challenge to the agents.
 All agents perform significantly worse in these two evaluation environments, achieving approximately 72\% accuracy on average for the RG Hard environment, and 85\% accuracy for the TRG Hard environment.
 We observe no increase in the task accuracy for the agents which develop temporal references, proving H2 incorrect.
 We provide a discussion of the possible reasons behind this in \cref{sec: discussion}.
 The detailed accuracy distributions are provided in \cref{apx: accuracy}.